MichaelThamm/career-cheat-sheets/Virtual Environment Python.md

 - to remove a venv just deactivate and delete it manually from the file manager
 - If in (venv) you can run pip list to see what is in the venv.
 To get out of the (venv, or whatever the name is): Type "deactivate"

-- pip freeze | xargs pip uninstall -y
+1. pip freeze | xargs pip uninstall -y

-- pip install pipreqs
+2. pip install pipreqs
--- pipreqs /path/to/project
+2a. pipreqs /path/to/project

--pip install -r requirements.txt
+3. pip install -r requirements.txt